Extension Agent

 • Speak at industry events or at local civic organization meetings

-• Develop volunteer networks in order to sustain programs
+• Develop volunteer networks to sustain programs

 • Work with local 4-H clubs by leading or teaching programming